$\mathrm{L}^1$ full groups of flows: Orbitwise ergodic bounded elements of full groups

 \begin{enumerate} \item for all \( n\geq 1 \), \( Y=\supp \varphi_n\sqcup \supp\psi_n \); \item for all \( n\geq 1 \), \( \varphi_{n+1} \) extends \( \varphi_n \); \item \( \mu(\supp\psi_n) \) tends to \( 0 \) as \( n \) tends to \( +\infty \). \end{enumerate}

-Bases and ceilings of \( (\varphi_{n}) \) and \( (\psi_{n}) \) will satisfy additional constraints which will enable us to make the induction work and ensure ergodicity on each orbit of the flow.
+The bases and ceilings of \( (\varphi_{n})_{n \in \mathbb{N}} \) and \( (\psi_{n})_{n \in \mathbb{N}} \) will satisfy additional constraints that will enable us to make the induction work and ensure ergodicity on each orbit of the flow.
 In order to specify these constraints properly, we introduce the following notation.

 Each orbit of the flow comes with the linear order \( < \) inherited from \( \mathbb{R} \) via \( x<y \) if and only if \( y=x+t \) for some \( t>0 \).
-Set \( \kappa_{\mathcal C_n}(x) \) to be the minimum of the intersection of \( \mathcal C_n \) with the cone \( \{y \in X : y \geq x\} \).
+Set \( \kappa_{\mathcal{C}_n}(x) \) to be the minimum of the intersection of \( \mathcal{C}_n \) with the cone \( \{y \in X : y \geq x\} \).